CmlLib/CmlLib.Core/README.md

 #### 5. Choose ProfileInfo and Parse.

-In order to use profile's data, you should parse Profile from ProfileInfo.
+In order to use profile data, you should parse profile.
+This simple code will search version from metadatas, and return parsed profile data.

      MProfile profile = MProfile.GetProfile(infos, "1.14.4");